 Can They Work Together on Equity?
 Washington State Says Yes

-By Jennifer Giffels, program manager
+By Jennifer Giffels, senior program manager

 Seven years ago, Tom Keegan, a Skagit Valley College alumnus, returned to the community college as its president.
 Skagit Valley was the school that set him on his educational and career path, so he was surprised to learn that it had low student success rates.

 Working with the board of trustees, faculty, and staff, Keegan facilitated the development of key student success indicators.
 Soon thereafter, he shared the “brutal facts” with the college community.
 The data revealed low success rates in areas such as first quarter to second quarter retention, first year to second year retention, and college-level English and math completion.
 The data also showed unacceptable equity gaps.

 Keegan’s story is emblematic of the equity-minded movement afoot across Washington State.
 College practitioners and state leaders hail the importance of work at the grassroots and statewide levels in closing the equity gap.

 At the state level, the Washington Student Success Center (SSC), part of JFF’s national Student Success Center Network, is playing a key role in supporting this systemic approach to raising completion rates and closing equity gaps across the state’s community and technical colleges, where 45 percent of the students are people of color.

 At Skagit Valley, Keegan challenged the unacceptable student outcomes and equity gaps.
 He led the campus in developing a student success strategy grounded in equity.
 The work began with a look at the college’s underlying values, which he noted could be both clear-cut and unspoken.